milzj/ErrorEstimation/README.md

 ## Having issues
 If you have any troubles please file an issue in the GitHub repository.

+## Acknowledgement
+We extend our gratitude to the developers of the resources available at [Scientific Computing Example Paper](https://github.com/scientificcomputing/example-paper).

 ## Authors

 - Danlin Li